 But addressing a separate pain condition isn’t likely to relieve pain during intercourse, Rosen said.

 Vulvodynia and dryness related to menopause can occur together.

-It’s also possible to experience vulvodynia while on hormone treatment, found.
-The same study found that the pain often lingered after sex for women of any age.
+It’s also possible to experience vulvodynia while on hormone treatment,

 The effects on relationships